 Your credit score is an important indicator of how you've managed your debts in the past, so it's a crucial factor in determining whether you qualify for a mortgage and what your interest rate will be.

 Most mortgage lenders will have a minimum credit score requirement, which can vary by lender and the type of loan you're applying for.
 Just because you have a high credit score, though, doesn't mean you're eligible for a low rate.
-Lenders will also review your credit report, debt-to-income ratio and several other pieces of information to calculate your rate.
+Lenders will also review your credit report, DTI and several other factors to calculate your rate.

 Because your credit score is such an important factor in the mortgage process, it's crucial to take steps to get your credit ready for a mortgage.
 Ways to do that include:

 - Check your credit score to see where you stand and your credit report to determine if you need to address specific areas of your credit history.